ManvishK7122/Data-Job-Salary-Analysis/README.md

 RENAME COLUMN remote_ratio TO Remoteness
 ```

-- Note that all the clarification and information about company size and employment type is confirmed by the discussion posts within the Kaggle Dataset by the owner Along with the changing o
+- Note that all the clarification and information about company size and employment type is confirmed by the discussion posts within the Kaggle Dataset by the owner.